annashipman/annashipman.github.io/_posts/2022-01-01-clojure-vagrant.md

 ## I eventually asked for help on Twitter

 After quite a bit of investigation myself, including [correcting some foolish errors](https://github.com/annashipman/7weeks-concurrency/commit/360bedc), I was not able to work out why this wasn't working.
-Vagrant could see all four of the cores (`(.availableProcessors (Runtime/getRuntime))` showed it could see 4) but the alledgly parallel code was no faster.
+Vagrant could see all four of the cores (`(.availableProcessors (Runtime/getRuntime))` showed it could see 4) but the allegedly parallel code was no faster.

 I figured this must be something to do with Vagrant, and I was committed to getting it all working on my Vagrant machine, if I could.